nxp-mcuxpresso/mcux-sdk-examples/evkmimxrt1170/driver_examples/csi/mipi_rgb/cm7/readme.txt

     - No parity
     - One stop bit
     - No flow control
-3. Build the project.
+3. Build the project, this project uses RK055MHD091 panel by default, to use the RK055AHD091 panel, change #define DEMO_PANEL DEMO_PANEL_RK055MHD091 to #define DEMO_PANEL DEMO_PANEL_RK055AHD091 in display_support.h.
-3. Download the program to the target board.
+4. Download the program to the target board.
-4. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.
+5. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.

 Running the demo
 ================